dharmishshah/Freekick_Bot_FIFA18/README.md

 We are focusing on our experience replay technique right now.
 We are currently storing a large amount of previous screens in order to store and explain the model temporal relation between frames and Q score.
 We want to experiment on LSTMs as opposed to this memory consuming Experience Replay logic that is generally used in Deep Q Learning.

+We have attached youtube video links showcasing training of free kick bot which can be found under youtube video links folder.
+We have also attached reward screenshots generated after freekick is taken by bot under screenshots folder.